TritonDataCenter/hadoop-manta/README.md

  * Truncate is only supported for truncating a file to zero bytes.
  * Checksums are performed using md5.
  * Checksums for portions of large files are done remotely using Manta jobs.
- * Disk space used statistics are based on usage reports which aren't updated instantaneously.
+ * Disk space use statistics are based on usage reports which aren't updated instantaneously.
  * Globally the default replication factor is 2.
  * No assumptions about blocksize are made.